-All assignments must be submitted with the correct frontispiece, which is available on UCB Online.
+All assignments must be submitted online through Canvas.
 You must ensure that you leave ample time to submit your assignment.
-No assignment will be accepted without the correct frontispiece; this is to ensure that your work goes to the right person and that your affairs are safeguarded.
+Your lecturer will inform you as to whether an assignment should be submitted via Canvas or at the Resource Centre.
+If the assignment is being physically submitted at the Resource Centre, no assignment will be accepted without the correct frontispiece; this is to ensure that your work goes to the right person and that your affairs are safeguarded.

-Once you hand in your assignment, you should receive a printed receipt on which the exact time of your submission is logged.
+Once you submit your assignment, you should receive a receipt on which the exact time of your submission is logged.
 This provides you with proof that you handed in your work and may prove valuable in the rare cases when assignments are misplaced.
 The burden of proof of submission of a particular assignment will lie with you.
-There are some programmes where you will be permitted to send your assignment by post or email.
+There are some courses where you will be permitted to send your assignment by post or email.
 You must follow carefully the instructions provided by the Tutor approving this, and must keep a copy of the assignment.

 Querying a Coursework Grade